 Ki Kim started as a sushi chef at Matsuhisa in Aspen before moving to various fine dining places like Benu in San Francisco, which is helmed by Korean-American chef Corey Lee, and Kojyu in Tokyo.
 Kim then put in time at Jungsik, a two-Michelin star Korean restaurant in New York City; Atomix, another two-Michelin star restaurant from Junghyun and Elia Park; and finally Blanca, the tasting menu counter next to Roberta’s.

 Here at Kinn, expect the kind of intricate menu served a la carte with luxe ingredients you would find at those New York City fine dining institutions, like hen of the wood with sea urchin and Asian pair; oysters with octopus, cucumber, and smoked trout roe; or a colorado lamb chop with spinach and five spice jus.
-There’s some playful elements on the menu as well, like a Korean-style corndog with jamon iberico, blue crab, and ketchup, or a chicken ttokgalbi (a flattened, griddled patty of meat) with pickled celery and egg yolk.
-Finally a bibimbap with kimchi and winter truffle brings a heady, unexpected touch to the classic rice-and-veggie dish.
+There are some playful elements on the menu as well, like a Korean-style corndog with jamon iberico, blue crab, and ketchup, or a chicken ttokgalbi (a flattened, griddled patty of meat) with pickled celery and egg yolk.
+Finally, a bibimbap with kimchi and winter truffle brings a heady, unexpected touch to the classic rice-and-veggie dish.

 Elsewhere in LA, Tokki, from chef Sunny Jang, who also cooked at Atomix and previously at Quince in San Francisco, has quietly opened at the very busy Chapman Plaza serving a sort of relaxed tapas-style modern Korean menu.
 Along with Hanchic, Perilla, Kinn, and Tokki, with the foundation laid by Baroo a few years ago and even Roy Choi’s Pot, there seems to be a movement of modern Korean food coming to Los Angeles.
 Places like Kogi and Chego also helped weave Korean ingredients into familiar taco and rice bowl formats, respectively.
-Spoon by H from Yoonjin Hwang spoke a language of modern Korean but at a more approachable, every day level.
+Spoon by H from Yoonjin Hwang spoke a language of modern Korean but at a more approachable, everyday level.
 One could argue David Chang and Jude Parra-Sickels (who was previously at Pot) helped install a modern Korean sensibility at Majordomo with dishes like Benton’s stuffed sausage cooked jun-style, and the smoked whole-plate ribs.
-Finally, chef Wonsuk “John” Kang garnered praise from LA Times critic Bill Addison for his gastropub-like Korean fare at HanEuem.
+Finally, chef Wonsuk “John” Kang garnered praise from Los Angeles Times critic Bill Addison for his gastropub-like Korean fare at HanEuem.

 LA’s Koreatown has traditionally been considered the place for America’s best-executed traditional cuisine, though numerous other cities have been attempting to introduce Korean flavors to a wider audience, like Parachute in Chicago, Heirloom Market Barbecue in Atlanta, Han Oak in Portland, and of course the slew of modern Korean establishments in New York City.